Iyami Aje: Principles, functions, and roles

-Additional Attributes
+Additional attributes

-Like Mother Gods in other cultures, they have a triune function as creators, sustainers, and destroyers of life.
+Like mother gods in other cultures, they have a triune function as creators, sustainers, and destroyers of life.
 Historically the role of resurrecting the dead to determine cause of death when it was in question was assigned to them.

-Because of the relationship to Mother Earth, Iyami Aje are also known for their extensive use of natural resources such as herbs and animals for healing and empowerment.
+Because of the relationship to Mother Earth, Iyami Àje are also known for their extensive use of natural resources such as herbs and animals for healing and empowerment.
 All birds especially owls, vultures, and parrots (particularly the African Grey) are associated with Iyami.

-Iyami Aje and Community Perceptions
+Community perceptions

-While Aje is largely associated with women and female gods, Opeola's revelation that "any Òrìṣà regarded [as essential] in creation, childbirth or the protection of a town also possesses the power of Àjé" makes it clear that it is vital for certain men - divine and terrestrial - to have Aje.
-Indeed, Washington and Opeola concur that "to undertake certain duties and fulfill certain roles, certain males must have Àjẹ́.
-The significance and ubiquity of Aje in the Yoruba world is such that a common Yoruba saying observes, "You have Aje; I have Aje; We all have Aje in our pockets."
+While àje is largely associated with women and female gods, Opeola's revelation that "any Òrìṣà regarded [as essential] in creation, childbirth or the protection of a town also possesses the power of Àjé" makes it clear that it is vital for certain men - divine and terrestrial - to have àje.
+Indeed, Washington and Opeola concur that "to undertake certain duties and fulfill certain roles, certain males must have Àjẹ́."
+The significance and ubiquity of àje in the Yoruba world is such that a common Yoruba saying observes, "You have Aje; I have Aje; We all have Aje in our pockets."
 This acknowledgement of a communal inheritance of a power that is diverse and as unique as each individual bearer is what prompts Olatubosun Oladapo, a renowned Yoruba poet and lyricist who is known as Odídẹrẹ́ Ayékòótọ́ (or the sacred grey parrot of Àjẹ́), to ask of his audience in one of his verses, "Emi Lo Ó Máa Fàjẹ́ẹ̀ Rẹ Ṣe?
 (What Will You Do With Your Own Àjẹ́?)."